dylan7474/openaiChat/README.md

 * If the preferred port is taken, aiChat retries up to three higher ports before giving up.
 * Override the listening port by exporting `AICHAT_PORT`, e.g. `AICHAT_PORT=19000 ./openaichat`.
 * Point aiChat at a different Open WebUI deployment by setting `OLLAMA_URL` to the proxied `/ollama/api/generate` endpoint.
+  For example, if the Open WebUI interface lives at `http://127.0.0.1:8080/`, export `OLLAMA_URL=http://127.0.0.1:8080/ollama/api/generate`.
+* aiChat prints the derived model discovery URLs at startup.
+If model loading fails, copy the suggested `curl` command from the log or the UI diagnostics panel and run it from the same machine to confirm connectivity.
 * Stop the server with <kbd>Ctrl</kbd>+<kbd>C</kbd> in the terminal where it is running.

 ## Using the web UI